varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ### Configure Project Parameters and Metadata for STG and PSA

 Objects, Columns, Parameters, and Attributes may need to be modified.
-For examples of changes that can be made see the [First Project Walkthrough](../getting-started/first-project-walkthrough.md).
-For information on how to manipulate metadata see the [Metadata Editors documentation](../metadata-editors/index.md).
+For examples of changes that can be made see the [](xref:bimlflex-getting-started-first-project-walkthrough).
+For information on how to manipulate metadata see the [](xref:metadata-editors-overview).

 ### Accelerate and Publish Stage and Persisted-Stage Metadata

 Accelerate and publish the STG and PSA metadata so that the project can be build and deployed.
-For information on how to accelerate and publish, see the [Accelerator Documentation](../modeling-tools/accelerator.md).
+For information on how to accelerate and publish, see the [](xref:data-vault-accelerator).

 ### BimlStudio: Generate and Deploy DDL Scripts